Nitish Mishra: Awards and achievements

 Mishra was voted as the Pepsi MTV Youth Icon (Young Achievers) 2008.
 He won this award in a tough competition which had over 8000 national entries.
 Mishra was also identified as one of the most promising social entrepreneur by Digital Partners a Seattle (USA) based organization for the project on E-Swasthya in Madhubani district of Bihar.
 He won the prestigious British Foreign and Commonwealth(Chevening) Fellowship in 1997).
 He has been organising T-20 Annual Rural Cricket Tournament in Madhubani district since 2008.

 Mishra was also nominated for Fame India-CVoter survey 'Minister no. 1' (मंत्री नं.
 1) and voted for rank 2 during his regime as Rural Development and Sugarcane minister in 2013.

+He has received the India-UK Achievers Honours 2025.
+The award in the Government and Politics category at a function held in London to mark the achievements of Indian students and alumni of UK institutions.

 Publications

 Essays in Political Economy – A Global Perspective, New Delhi: Vikas Publishing House, 1998.

 External Alienation and Internal Apathy – An Analysis of Bihar’s Backwardness, New Delhi: Vikas Publishing House, 1999.